Pumpkin Pie Thumbprint Cookies

 So, I quickly whipped up a batch of Chantilly Cream, piped some on a few of the cookies, then used cinnamon chunks as the stems.
 It’s not a necessary step and the cinnamon chunks need to be removed before eating, but it’s just so darn cute.

-Your friends and family will definitely love these cookies!
+If you love pumpkin pie, you will definitely love these cookies!

 Reasons You Will Love These Pumpkin Pie Thumbprint Cookies